NYC schools stay open, deputies break up illegal fight club

 Onondaga County elections commissioner Dustin Czarny, a Democrat, said Monday that eight of 26 staffers have tested positive.
 All staffers are in quarantine for two weeks, and the elections office is closed for a week.

-“That’s a devastating blow operationally,” he said.
-He said it’s unclear how election workers contracted the virus.
+“That’s a devastating blow operationally,” he said, adding that it’s unclear how election workers contracted the virus.

 Czarny said the plan is to allow some essential personnel who test negative to return to the office next week to start preparing to count the remaining 30,000 ballots.